Matty-El/velo-route/README.md

 #### Colours

 A simple colour palette using #263238 for navigation and footer backgrounds and #fafafa for text to provide a good contrast whilst avoiding the potential eyestrain of using pure black and white.
 Images are used to add colour to the website.
+All icons with the exception of the social media icons use colour #607d8b.
+Social media icons are #fafafa.

 #### Typography